Medicare is a federal health insurance program created in 1965, the same year I was born!

 Medicare Part D

-Original Medicare doesn't come with Part D. You'll need to enroll in a stand-alone Medicare Prescription Drug plan to get coverage, or obtain a Medicare Advantage Plan that includes it.
+Original Medicare doesn't come with Part D. You'll need to enroll in a stand-alone Medicare Prescription Drug Plan to get coverage, or obtain a Medicare Advantage Plan that includes it.
 Most states have dozens of drug plans to choose from, the best way to find out which plan suits you is by contacting your Medicare Insurance Agent, or by using the Medicare.gov plan finder.

 A Medicare Supplement Plan (Medigap) is an additional health insurance policy that you purchase to help the out-of-pocket cost of Original Medicare (Parts A and B).
 So, you must have Original Medicare to purchase a Medigap policy.
 There are currently 10 different standardized Medicare Supplement Plans offered, each providing different combinations to help with the Medicare costs.
 Take note that Plan C and Plan F will no longer be available starting January 1, 2020.
+This change will not affect everyone.
+If they are already enrolled in Plan F or Plan C, they can continue their coverage under that plan.
+They can also continue to enroll in these first-dollar coverage plans after they are discontinued, as long as they become Medicare-eligible prior to 2020.
+These plans are only being discontinued to those who are newly eligible for Medicare after 2020.

 I don't recommend the non-standardized Supplement plans such as the Innovative and “Extra” plans.
 You can find out why by reading my article or watching my video The Downside of Innovative Plan F.